tfausak/tfausak.github.io/_drafts/haskeleton-a-haskell-project-skeleton.md

 ---
 layout: post
-title: 'Hop: A Simple Haskell Package'
+title: 'Haskeleton: A Haskell Project Skeleton'
 ---

 -   i'm new to haskell